 As I work on my new E-book 101 Reasons to Love a Recession and my new website Love a Recession: How to Prosper During an Economic Downturn, I have been contemplating and adding my ideas for the Causes of a Recession .
+Of course, explaining the recession in simple terms to the idiots of this world - namely most of the economists and financial analysts of this world who didn't think a recession was even possible - in basic understandable terms is not easy.

 How could so many Yale- and Harvard-eduacted economists and financial analysts be so stupid when it comes to the predicting the recession?
 Most didn't think it was likely to happen - or even possible.